 By the way, if you are looking for a bit of companionship or social accountability, you can check the guided mind sweep events that David Allen company organizes online.

-Why is it important to do a mind sweep?
+Why is it important to do a GTD mind sweep?

 All the little things and worries capture our attention, distract us from being focused and productive, and make us feel overwhelmed.

 As the productivity consultant David Allen explains, the reason for all those open loops/issues/ideas floating in your head is that you don’t allocate enough attention to them.
-And as paradoxical as it sounds, when you don’t have closure with some tasks (meaning, you haven’t fully processed them, created a plan, and taken action), they are stuck in your head until you face them.
+And as paradoxical as it sounds, when you don’t have closure with some tasks in your free day planner (meaning, you haven’t fully processed them, created a plan, and taken action), they are stuck in your head until you face them.

 And the emotions that are attached to those things influence how often and how much we keep on remembering them.